 Art House Index

 In a new performance that was commissioned for the public program of the 13th Istanbul Biennial, Vermeir & Heiremans continue their long-term research on the symbiosis of art, architecture, economy and law.
-Starting from their own loft-apartment in Brussels the artists consider as an art work in its own right, Vermeir & Heiremans set out to make the art house a liquid financial product.
-In order to achieve this the artists started conversations with people from the world of finance.
+Starting from their own loft-apartment in Brussels, which the artists consider as an artwork in its own right, Vermeir & Heiremans set out to make the art house a liquid financial product.
+In order to achieve this, the artists started conversations with people from the world of finance.
 While speaking to investment bankers about contemporary financial products and their intrinsic fictional nature, both artists were struck by the creativity, albeit with an alchemical side to it, of their line of business.
 It almost felt like speaking to conceptual artists, but for the fact that these people were operating in the “real world”.

 Art House Index addresses the porous relation between art and finance, while researching the possible creation of a new financial instrument.
 The worlds of contemporary art and of high finance show an uncanny number of parallels.
 One only needs to think of the fictional attribution of value, relying to a large extent on the confidence and belief of their participants...

 Using codes of fiction and reality, Art House Index presents a networked toolkit that merges art and real estate into a single lucrative financial instrument.
 Its value lies in the way it transforms an opaque immobile product that is difficult to trade, like a house or art, into a transparent, virtual investment vehicle that is very accessible for a great number of investors.
 Art House Index aims to critically assert art itself as a producer of value.
 In their lecture-performance Vermeir & Heiremans generate the artistic and economic context that is necessary to design Art House Index as a speculative construct within and beyond the art market.